Onions are almost always on every gardener’s bucket list.

 Most sources out there recommend replacing pretty much all onion seeds every single year.
-We would generally agree with this, because viability for onion seeds falls off a cliff quite quickly.
+There is some wisdom to this.

 We think that can seem a bit wasteful.
 So we’ve studied onion seed viability in some depth ourselves.

 You can try to “eek” a second, and sometimes even a third, year from your onion seeds.
 Remember, seed viability doesn’t just “end” – you’ll simply see lesser and lesser numbers of seeds reliably germinate.

 If you want to extend your seeds, you’ll want to overplant.
 For year two, we generally recommend at least double what you actually need.
 For year three, we’d recommend triple or even quadruple.
 From here, you can select the best genetics to move forward with.